champgm/champgm.github.io/_posts/2019-12-10-My-Git-Workflow.md

 Once you think you're ready for a code review, take a look at your commit history with something like, "git log --pretty=oneline"

+#### Clean up your commit history
+Looking at your Git log, count how many commits you've made, maybe add 1 or 2 to that number, then run `git rebase -i HEAD~X`.
+This will allow you to edit your commit history starting from X commits before your current commit.
+Depending on what the history looks like before your changes, you should see something like this:

+If you see more commits

 ... post in progress